v15hv4/vsh/README.md

 - 1 month = 30.44 days = 2629743 seconds.
 This determines whether a file is
   older/newer than 6 months and conditionally displays the year or hours and minutes in long listing format.
+- The shell user has read and write access to `/tmp`.
+This is necessary to manage the history file.